DestelloJoker/JavaExercise14.1FourImageDisplay/README.md

 # JavaExercise14.1FourImageDisplay

-Write a program that displays four images in a grid pane
+Write a program that displays four images in a grid pane, all files should be inside the folder Java_Code.